sseidel16/ByzantineIson/README.md

 Future features:

 * Add preference for enable/disable play note on touch down
+* Add ability to load new sound sets from mic or from audio file

 ## Please help me out!!
 1. If you know of an issue, please add it and I will look into it.
 Feel free to request a feature as well!